Chandrika Kumaratunga

 She also played a key role in restoring a degree of normalcy to public life following the turbulence of the late 1980s and early 1990s, a period marked by political violence, state repression, and widespread insecurity during and after the Ranasinghe Premadasa presidency.
 Her administration focused on re-establishing democratic norms and reducing extra-judicial violence to bring on greater political stability.
-During her presidency, Kumaratunga pursued peace negotiations with the Liberation Tigers of Tamil Eelam (LTTE) in an effort to resolve the country’s long-running civil conflict.
+During her presidency, Kumaratunga pursued peace negotiations with the Liberation Tigers of Tamil Eelam (LTTE) in an effort to resolve the country’s long-running civil war.
 After the collapse of peace negotiations, Kumaratunga launched a military campaign known as the “War for Peace” during the Eelam III phase of the Sri Lankan Civil War - one of the conflict’s most intense and brutal periods of fighting.
 As part of a broader strategy to simultaneously isolate the LTTE politically and financially while pursuing a military solution, she succeeded in securing the group’s international isolation: many major states formally designated the LTTE a terrorist organization, cutting off key sources of funding and delivering a significant blow to its global propaganda network.

 Her administration also introduced a major package of constitutional reforms, the "2000 Constitution", aimed at abolishing the executive presidency and devolving power to the Tamil people.
 However, the proposed reforms were never implemented due to the withdrawal of support from the opposition.
 Her tenure was marred by criticism of her use of presidential powers and by allegations of corruption within her administration.

-The constitutional reform proposals introduced by her government are the subject of the recent documentary NEELAN: UNSILENCED, which chronicles the life and legacy of Neelan Tiruchelvam, one of the principal architects of those proposals.